microsoft/MS_UEFI/MsCapsuleUpdatePkg/readme.md

 `ProcessCapsules()` is an entry point for processing FMP and Windows Firmware Update Display capsules at boot time.

-`LocateAndProcessSystemTableCapsules()` is an entry point for processing System Table capsules at boot time.

 `ProcessCapsuleImage()` is an entry point for processing FMP and Windows Firmware Update Display capsules at runtime.

-This library implementation is similar to EDK2's implementation, but with following differences/additions: supporting system table capsules, not supporting drivers embedded in the capsule and only supporting one payload per capsule.
+This library implementation is similar to EDK2's implementation, but with following differences/additions: not supporting drivers embedded in the capsule and only supporting one payload per capsule.

 ### DisplayUpdateProgressTextLib.inf